-How to Install tvOS 17.6.1 on Your Apple TV
+How to Install tvOS 18 on Your Apple TV

-For those wanting to download and install tvOS 17.6.1, the update is now officially available for Apple TV devices, bringing the usual bug fixes and minor improvements.
-Here’s how to update:
+For those wanting to download and install tvOS 18, the update is now officially available for Apple TV devices.
+It introduces the InSight feature, which displays real-time information about actors, characters, and music from Apple TV+ shows.
+You’ll also get enhanced Dialogue with machine learning for clearer vocals, new screen savers, 21:9 support for projectors, and improvements to the Home app.
+Here’s how to update.

 Time needed: 10 minutes